esbradley2/scaffold_practice/README.md

     <%= f.text_field :source %>

+You can also quickly create a matching label for each `<input>`:

+    <%= f.label :source %>

 Finally, there's a helper for the submit button, too:

     <%= f.submit %>

+In Chrome, **view source** and study the code that these helper methods are writing for you.
+How is it different from what `form_tag` writes?

 ## Part 7: Create action

-When you click the submit button on the new form, `form_for` is smart enough to guess that the action should be to `POST` to `photos_url`, since that is the RESTful convention.
+When you click the submit button on the new form, `form_for` is smart enough to guess that the action should be to `POST` to `/photos`, since that is the RESTful convention.

 Implement the `create` action to use the form data to add a row to the photos table.

 Two new things:

  1. `form_for` wraps up all the photo-related form inputs into a subhash, and nests it under the `params[:photo]` key.
+Check out your server log to see this in action.
- 1. You need to whitelist the parameters that we accept from the internet like so:
+ 1. You need to whitelist the parameters that we accept from the internet before mass-assigning them, like so:

         params.require(:photo).permit(:caption, :source)

+## Part 8: Edit form

+I want to be able to visit [http://localhost:3000/photos/1/edit](http://localhost:3000/photos/1/edit), etc, and see a form to edit an existing photo.

+Use the `form_for` helper method rather than the `form_tag` helper that we are used to.

+## Part 9: Update action

+When you click the submit button on the edit form, `form_for` is smart enough to guess that the action should be to `PATCH` to `/photos/1`, etc, since that is the RESTful convention.

+Implement the `update` action to use the form data to update the row in the photos table.

+## Part 10: DRY up the forms into a partial

+Since the new and edit forms are now identical (because we are using `form_for`, which guesses action, HTTP verb, and even button text), we can DRY them up into one place.

+If you haven't already, create a partial view template `app/views/photos/_form.html.erb`, and paste in the `form_for` code.

+In the new and edit templates, use the partial:

+    <%= render 'form' %>